-The Company evaluated the freestanding warrants issued in connection with issuance of the convertible debt under ASC 815 and determined that they were classified as liability on the condensed consolidated balance sheets.
+The Company evaluated the freestanding warrants issued in connection with issuance of the convertible debt under ASC 815 and determined that they were classified as equity on our condensed consolidated balance sheets.
 The fair value of the warrant on the issuance date calculated using a Monte Carlo simulation model.
-The proceeds from the issuance of the convertible debt were allocated to the warrants and convertible note under the relative fair value method.
+The proceeds from the issuance of the convertible debt were allocated to the warrants using the residual method.
+Under this method, the Company first allocated the proceeds to the convertible debt based on its fair value measurement, and then allocated the remaining portion to the warrant.
+The amount was recorded to additional paid-in-capital.